-6. Take a global approach on where Member States can provide most value to GTWS by investing in/deploying new tsunameters.7.
+Scientific Objectives Tsunami Warning Quantitative Enhancements Consider some deployments to give source agnostic coverage to meet defined detection times and thresholds.
+Promote new use cases for the use of tsunameter data by the wider scientific community and explore opportunities for possible integration and co-deployment with ocean observing networks including met-ocean moorings Take a global approach on where Member States can provide most value to GTWS by investing in/deploying new tsunameters.
 Encourage a federation approach to tsunameter deployment and maintenance to improve the cost effectiveness of networks.
-Coastal Sea Level Gauges Describe optimal placement of additional instruments to support tsunami detection Ensure all new coastal sea level gauges are equipped with real-time data transmitters to make the data also available for multi-hazard warning (tsunami and storm surge) Show decrease in time between event origin and aspira goals in Table 1 GNSS Identify the most valuable locations to install additional land-based GNSS stations Identify the most valuable location to deploy ocean-based GNSS stations including buoys and other direct measurement systems.
+Coastal Sea Level Gauges Describe optimal placement of additional instruments to support tsunami detection Ensure all new coastal sea level gauges are equipped with real-time data transmitters to make the data also available for multi-hazard warning (tsunami and storm surge) Show decrease in time between event origin and aspirational goals in Table 1 GNSS Identify the most valuable locations to install additional land-based GNSS stations Identify the most valuable location to deploy ocean-based GNSS stations including buoys and other direct measurement systems.
 Ensure deployment of additional instruments addresses need for real-time communications to support tsunami warning operations.
-Show decrease in time between event origin and aspirations goals in Table 1 Dedicated Observatories Determine most valuable location for the installation of additional cable-based sensor networks to support tsunami detection both locally and basin-wide.
+Show decrease in time between event origin and aspirational goals in Table 1 Dedicated Observatories Determine most valuable location for the installation of additional cable-based sensor networks to support tsunami detection both locally and basin-wide.
 Support procurement or deployment of cabled observatories in locations best served by this technology.
 Identify best practices and cost-control measures to enable more Member States to consider deployment of dedicated cabled observatories.
-Show decrease in time between event origin and aspiragoals in Table 1 at multiple scales Expansion of supporting ca pabilities Coastal bathymetry Determine areas where bathymetry is of insufficient resolution to support tsunami warning operations Support additional collection operations to fill known gaps Sensor siting analysis Through quantitative analysis determine optimal instrumentation mix in major ocean basins to support tsunami warning operations.
-Provide specific instrumentation recommendations for Member States and networks Global digital synthetic database Using AI and "big data" methodology, develop global database to describe tsunami potential for all possible locations
+Show decrease in time between event origin and aspirational goals in Table 1 at multiple scales Coastal bathymetry Determine areas where bathymetry is of insufficient resolution to support tsunami warning operations Support additional collection operations to fill known gaps Sensor siting analysis Through quantitative analysis determine optimal instrumentation mix in major ocean basins to support tsunami warning operations.
+Provide specific instrumentation recommendations for Member States and networks